 Kids Play Zone & Family Station

-We ended our visit at the All Aboard play zone.
+We ended our visit at the All Aboard playground.
 This area is specifically designed for kids aged seven and under.
 My girls adore pretend play, so they really enjoyed this area, especially dressing up in the costumes and pretending to drive the bus and riverboat.

 If you have crafty kids, make sure you also check out the Family Station.
 Here, you can choose from various paper-based activities for different ages.
 My girls enjoyed coloring and writing and it was a nice calming and quiet break in our busy afternoon.
 You can find this area on the ground floor near the black cab.

 Special Programs at the London Transport Museum

 In addition to all the great things on offer for families year round, the London Transport Museum has some special programs for Halloween, half term and Christmas.
 There are singing and story times for children under 5 that run during the school term.
 The museum also runs a program for Families with Special Needs with early opening times for special access.

 During school holidays, there are all kinds of special events.
 This half-term, the museum is running “Hidden Transportation Heroines” about women and their contributions- how cool is that?
 You can read the full event calendar here.
 You can also look into booking a special behind the scenes tour, available here.